input-output-hk/cardano-product-docs/features/devtools/cardano-cli/cli-go-to-market.md

      * Improve error messages during transaction build and submit
      * Remove support for eras prior to Conway.
      * Json schemas for CLI outputs.

-2. **Feature expansion**
+2. **Maintenance**
+   * **Goal:** Ensure long-term sustainability, efficiency, and developer experience improvements and enhancing overall developer quality of life.
+   * Key items:
+     * Upgrade to use new API
+     * Analyze increasing tests coverage with cardano-testnet on CLI repo.

+3. **Conway era Feature expansion**
    * **Goal:** Enhance the cardano-cli feature set with new capabilities.
    * **Key items:**
      * Feasibility analyzis for functionality to **balance hydra-generated incomplete transactions.**
      * Add support for **CIP129** and DREP IDs.
      * Develop a command to **decode CLI certificates** into a human-readable format
      * Investigate the feasibility of **validating transactions** against the current ledger state **without submission.**
      * How can we improve UX in build? it has grown too big.
 Perhaps break it down in pieces?
 Partially construct bits of tx-body?
 A command for simple transactions?
 Better documentation?
 Interactive?

+4. **Hardware wallet support.**
+   * **Goal:** Decide if/how to integrate HW support in cardano-cli
+   * **Key items:**
+      * ADR

+5. **Nested transactions:**\
-     * **Nested transactions:** Prepare for potential integration of Nested transactions (CIP118).
+   * **Goal:**  Prepare for potential integration of Nested transactions (CIP118).
 This will be implemented by ledger, probably in a feature branch?
-This will need extensive changes to the CDDL.
+This will need extensive changes to the CDDL, therefore a new era.
+Do not start too early.
+Wait for Spec and CDDL to stabilize.
-     * **Hardware wallet support.**
+   * **Key items:**
+     * Deisgn of new Commands based on CDDL.
+     * Changes o existing commands.

-     * **Ouroboros Peras preparation:** Investigate and document any potential requirements
+6. **Ouroboros upgrade preparation:** Investigate and document potential requirements, depends on community decisions about priorities.
+   * **Goal:**  Prepare for potential integration of any protocol upgrades.
+   * **Key items:**
+     * Deisgn of new Commands based on specifications.
+     * Changes o existing commands.

-3. **Documentation**
+7. **Documentation**
    * **Goal:** Ensure clear, comprehensive, and up-to-date documentation to improve user onboarding, enhance developer experience, and facilitate easier adoption of new features.
    * Key items:
-     * Update README with link to developers.cardano.org
+     * Update README
      * Comprehensive command reference for new features.
-     * Ensure 100% coverage of features.
+     * Ensure >95% coverage of features.
      * Troubleshooting & debugging documentation
-4. **Maintenance**
-   * **Goal:** Ensure long-term sustainability, efficiency, and developer experience improvements and enhancing overall developer quality of life.
-   * Key items:
-     * Upgrade to use new API
-     * Analyze increasing tests coverage with cardano-testnet on CLI repo.